ritvibhatt/prometheus-exporter-plugin-for-opensearch/README.md

 ## Trademarks & Attributions

 Prometheus is a registered trademark of The Linux Foundation.
 OpenSearch is a registered trademark of Amazon Web Services.
 Elasticsearch is a registered trademark of Elasticsearch BV.

+We gratefully thank all the contributors from the [Aiven organization](https://github.com/Aiven-Open) for their work on this project prior to its migration to the OpenSearch organization.